gfranko/amdclean/README.md

   * You are using AMDClean `0.6.0` or earlier.
 The latest versions of AMDClean do a better job of optimizing modules.
 Check out these release notes about optimization improvements: https://github.com/gfranko/amdclean/releases/tag/0.7.0 https://github.com/gfranko/amdclean/releases/tag/1.1.0

-  *  Many of your individual module names are pretty long since they include the full path to the file.
+  *  Many of your individual module names are pretty long since they include the full path to a file.
 An example is `text_templates_headinghtml`.
 This module name could be changed to just `headinghtml` to save space.
-You can override the AMDClean module naming logic with the `prefixTransform` option.
+You can override the AMDClean module naming logic with the `prefixTransform` option to save some space.

 ## License